 NEIL, Robert Alexander.
-Glengairn, Ballater, Aberdeenshire 26.12.1852 — 19.6.1901.
-British (Scots) Indologist in Cambridge.
-Son of Robert N., a minister, educated at Aberdeen Grammar School and from 1866 (!) at Aberdeen University.
+Glengairn, Ballater, Aberdeenshire 26.12.1852 — Cambridge 19.6.1901.
+British (Scottish) Indologist in Cambridge.
+Son of Rev. Robert Neil and Mary Reid.
+Educated at Aberdeen Grammar School and from 1866 (!) at Aberdeen University.
 Graduated M.A.
 1870 Aberdeen, in Classics.
 After a brief period of medical studies continued his classical studies at Cambridge from 1872.
 From 1876 until death Fellow of Pembroke College and Classical Lecturer, in 1900-01 also Senior Tutor.
-At Cambridge soon became interested in classical and Buddhist Sanskrit and studied it under Cowell, from c.
+At Cambridge he soon became interested in classical and Buddhist Sanskrit and studied it under Cowell, from c.
 1886 also Pāli.
 In 1883-1901 University Lecturer in Sanskrit and in 1886-89 & 1892-1901 I.C.S. teacher of Sanskrit.
 LL.D.
 1891 Aberdeen.

-Publications: edited with E. B. Cowell: Divyāvadāna.
+Publications: Edited with E. B. Cowell: Divyāvadāna.
 A collection of early Buddhist legends.
-712 p.
+10+712 p.
 Cambridge 1886.

-– with H. T. Francis: translated the 3rd volume of Cowell (ed.): The Jātaka.
+– With H. T. Francis: translated the 3rd volume of E. B. Cowell (ed.): The Jātaka.
+Cambridge 1897.

-– notes on Liddell & Scott, Greek–English Lexicon. in Journal of Philology 8, 1875; edited: Aristophanes, Knights.
+– Notes on Liddell & Scott, Greek–English Lexicon, in Journal of Philology 8, 1875; edited: Aristophanes, Knights.
+14+229 p.
 Cambridge 1901.